 - ACC 1213 PRINCIPLES OF ACCOUNTING I A study of the financial accounting principles that relate to business.
-The topics to be covered include the accounting cycle, accounting systems for service and merchandising businesses, assets, liabilities, and equity.
+The topics to be covered include the accounting cycle, accounting systems and controls for service and merchandising businesses, assets, liabilities, and equity.
 Three lectures and one hour laboratory.
-Three semester hours credit. - ACC 1223 PRINCIPLES OF ACCOUNTING II A continuation of ACC 1213.
-The topics to be covered include corporate accounting concepts, managerial accounting concepts and internal business decision making.
-Prerequisite: ACC 1213.
+Three semester hours credit. - ACC 1223 PRINCIPLES OF ACCOUNTING II (Prerequisite: ACC 1213).
+A continuation of ACC 1213.
+The topics to be covered include corporate accounting concepts, managerial account concepts and internal business decision making.
 Three lectures and one hour lab-oratory.
 Three semester hours credit.